3Frank3/Mental-Health-EDA-Prediction-/README.md

 # Mental Health EDA & Prediction

-This project focuses on exploratory data analysis (EDA) and predictive modeling of global mental health data, sourced from various countries and regions.
+This project provides a comprehensive workflow for exploratory data analysis (EDA) and predictive modeling on global mental health datasets.
+The primary analysis and modeling are performed in the `main.ipynb` notebook, which guides users through data loading, preprocessing, visualization, and machine learning.

 ## Project Structure

 ```
+main.ipynb
 calldata.py
 FunctionalDescribe.py
 requirement.py